 Share this:

-Charles Young was an American soldier and civil rights pioneer.
-He was born to formerly enslaved parents in Kentucky in 1864 and attended high school in Ripley, OH, outside Cincinnati.
-Young graduated from West Point in 1889, becoming the third African American to do so.
-He served in the U.S. Army for over 30 years, and he held a variety of positions, including military attaché to Liberia, superintendent of Sequoia and Kings Canyon National Parks, and commander of the 10th Cavalry Regiment, also known as the Buffalo Soldiers.
-He was a strong advocate for racial equality and a role model for African Americans across the country.
+Charles Young, an American soldier and civil rights pioneer, served in the U.S. Army for over 30 years, holding key positions such as military attaché to Liberia, superintendent of Sequoia and Kings Canyon National Parks, and commander of the 10th Cavalry Regiment, known as the Buffalo Soldiers.

 Early Life